 Assistant Professor of the Practice, Department of Leadership, Policy, and Organizations

-Patrick J. Schuermann is a research assistant professor of the practice of educational leadership and public policy at Peabody College of Vanderbilt University.
+Patrick J. Schuermann is an assistant professor of the practice of educational leadership and public policy at Peabody College of Vanderbilt University.
 Patrick has authored numerous articles, commissioned reports and books on leadership.
 Successful School Leadership: Planning, Politics, Performance and Power is the anchor text in the Peabody Instructional Leadership Series.
 Leading Schools to Success: Constructing and Sustaining High-Performing Learning Cultures is used in schools, districts and graduate programs across the country.
 Most recently, Data Fluency is a practical text that seeks to help leaders empower their organizations with effective data communication.

 Patrick served as the founding co-editor of the Oxford Encyclopedia of Education Online and in 2014 won an Emmy Award for Best Educational Piece for his documentary “A Matter of Principles” – a piece that sought to tell the story of effective leadership in a more compelling manner that traditional print form.
 He has also received several Telly Awards for short films about his recent work developing school leaders in Abu Dhabi.